All the best Labor Day sales to shop this weekend | CNN Underscored

 - LifeStraw: Outdoor travel filters and purifiers, including the popular LifeStraw, are now 25% off until Sept.
 11.

-- Lodge Cast Iron: The We Can Do It Rosie the Riveter Skillet retails for will go on sale for $19.95, down from $23.95.
+- Lodge Cast Iron: The We Can Do It Rosie the Riveter Skillet will go on sale for $19.95, down from $23.95.

 - Lulu and Georgia: Save 20% sitewide on bestselling home decor, furniture and more when you use the code LABORDAY20.